jeguzzi/robomaster_sim/README.md

 This repository contains a library that emulates the firmware and remote API server of [DJI Robomaster S1](https://www.dji.com/robomaster-s1) and [DJI Robomaster EP](https://www.dji.com/robomaster-ep-core) robots.

-On-top of this library, we implement a plugin for [CoppeliaSim](https://www.coppeliarobotics.com) that simulate most functionality of the real robots.
+On-top of this library, we implement a plugin for [CoppeliaSim](https://www.coppeliarobotics.com) that simulates most functionality of the real robots.

-We provide also an executable that simulated the robot using a dummy Physics, which is mostly useful to the remote API.
+We provide also an executable that simulates the robot using a dummy physics, which is mostly useful to test the remote API.

-You can use the [official Python client API](https://github.com/dji-sdk/RoboMaster-SDK) or [my fork](https://github.com/jeguzzi/RoboMaster-SDK) that fixes some issues to control simulated RoboMasters, in the exact same way you would control real RoboMasters.
+You can use the [official Python client API](https://github.com/dji-sdk/RoboMaster-SDK) or [this fork](https://github.com/jeguzzi/RoboMaster-SDK) --- which fixes some issues --- to control simulated RoboMasters, in the exact same way you would control real RoboMasters.

 ## Installation